This post may contain affiliate links. See my disclosure policy.

 - Milk or Cream: This soup calls for two cups of cream or milk.
 I typically make it with a combination of milk and cream, or I’ll use half-and-half.
 For a lighter soup, use only whole milk.
 For a more decadent soup, use only heavy cream.

 - Shredded chicken: Rotisserie chicken saves time and adds yummy, pre-cooked chicken flavor.
-If that’s not an option, use any leftover shredded chicken or poach boneless, skinless chicken breasts or thighs separately, then shred and add to the soup as directed.
+If that’s not an option, use any leftover shredded baked chicken breasts or poach boneless, skinless chicken breasts or thighs separately, then shred and add to the soup as directed.

 - Cream cheese: To thicken, flavor, and add richness to the soup.
 Remember to soften the cream cheese before adding it to the simmering broth.